-This report shares detailed findings as to the current state of climate change and sustainability education in England in 2022-23, with a particular focus on teachers' practice and professional development.
+This report shares detailed findings as to the current state of climate change and sustainability education in England in 2022 - 2023, with a particular focus on teachers' practice, and their professional development.
 The results reveal both strengths and gaps in the provision of climate change and sustainability education in England.
 The report serves as an evidence base for researchers, policymakers and practitioners who seek to support teachers to fulfil their important roles in society's transformation to a sustainable future.

-UCL's Centre for Climate Change and Sustainability Education (CCCSE) conducted a survey of teachers in England entitled 'What do climate change and sustainability education have to do with me?'.
-Between October and December 2022, teachers were invited to respond to an online questionnaire about their views and experiences.
+In 2022-23, UCL's Centre for Climate Change and Sustainability Education (CCCSE) conducted a survey entitled 'What do climate change and sustainability have to do with me?
+A survey of teachers in England.'
+Between October and December 2022, teachers from across England were invited to respond to an online questionnaire about their views and experiences.
 Teachers were recruited through email lists, professional networks, social media and via the CCCSE website.
 The questionnaire investigated their teaching practice, professional development, and sense of confidence and preparedness to incorporate climate change and sustainability into their teaching.
 It included a range of question types and generated quantitative and qualitative data.

-The survey gathered 870 responses, with over two thirds (70.7%) teaching at secondary level, and geography (41.3%) and science (37.2%) being the most frequently reported subjects taught.
-Those who responded represented a wide range of teaching experience, from one year to 20+ years, with university-led PGCE programmes the most commonly reported route into teaching (87.2%).
-The significant majority of respondents were female (73.9%) and from white backgrounds (90.5%).
+The survey returned 854 responses, with two thirds teaching at secondary level, and geography (41.3%) and science (37.2%) the most frequently reported subjects taught.
+Those who responded represented a most commonly reported route into teaching (62%).
+Finally, the significant majority of respondents were

-Professional development
+Professional Development

-- Less than half of the respondents (44.9%) reported participating in formal professional development related to climate change and sustainability. - Less than 13% of respondents reported that their Initial Teacher Education (ITE) included a focus on climate change and sustainability. - Of those who have participated in climate change and sustainability focused professional development, the most frequently reported type was 'self-taught'.
+- Less than half of the respondents (44.9%) reported participating in formal professional development related to climate change and sustainability. - Less than 13% of respondents reported that their Initial Teacher Education (ITE) included a focus on climate change and sustainability. - Nearly one quarter of the respondents reported that they have not participated in any professional development related to climate change and sustainability, not even 'self-taught'. - Of those who have participated in climate change and sustainability focused professional development, the most reported type was 'selftaught'.

 These findings highlight significant gaps in professional development related to climate change and sustainability education.
-Access to high quality professional development for teachers of all subjects and at all levels should be a priority for enhancing climate change and sustainability education in schools.
+Access to high quality professional development for teachers of all subjects at primary and secondary levels should be a priority for enhancing climate change and sustainability education in schools.